JosselinLuneau/covid-19/Readme.md

 # COVID 19 Website

-Here a minimalist interface to find all latest data throw this website.
+Here a minimalist interface to find all latest data.
 See world and each country progression of the virus named COVID-19.

 ## About